The underlying principles of PCI are essential to effective security. Don't let yourself fall victim to these 10 common PCI myths.

 - We already had a penetration/vulnerability scan, so we’re compliant.

-These excuses are rubbish, and won’t exempt you from fines if you are breached, or found by the PCI Council to be non-compliant.
+None of these reasons are true and they won’t exempt you from fines if you are breached, or found by the PCI Council to be non-compliant.

 PCI applies to you if you “accept, capture, store, transmit, or process credit and debit card data.”
 Period.
-It doesn’t matter your business size, type, or how many transactions you process per year.
+Your business size, type, or how many transactions you process per year don't matter.
 The only thing that could exempt you from PCI compliance is if you take ONLY cash (and you never have or never will take credit, or debit cards.)

 Myth 3.
 PCI is irrelevant.
 Just look at all the breaches happening lately!

-Besides, many of the big breaches in the last few years occurred because the organization wasn’t fulfilling their PCI compliance requirements.
+Many of the big breaches in the last few years occurred because the organization wasn’t fulfilling their PCI compliance requirements.
 Even if they were “certified” as PCI compliant, the vulnerabilities that lead to their breach could (and should) have been addressed with PCI compliance.
-Like Target, for example.

 Myth 4.
 If I get breached, it doesn’t really matter

-Many hear about companies that get breached, but continue to stay in business, and wonder why they should worry about PCI compliance.
+Many hear about companies that get breached, but continue to stay in business.
+This can lead people to wonder why they should worry about PCI compliance.

 Before you discount PCI, think of the fines, lawsuits, breach disclosure costs, investigation costs, credit card rate increases, credit monitoring, etc, that results after a data breach.
 If a business stays in business after a data breach, I guarantee they didn’t walk away without some serious financial suffering and brand degradation.

-Let me breach down the cost of a data breach:
+A break down of the cost of a data breach:

 - Merchant processor compromise fine: $5,000 – $50,000